Yes, allergies can cause hearing loss and tinnitus. A Firat University study was conducted on 31 patients who were diagnosed with sudden hearing loss.

 Wash Allergen Exposed Clothing

+Do you have outdoor allergens and you just spent the day outside?
 You should change out of and wash your clothes after you have been exposed to your allergy triggers.

 Allergens stick to clothes and can continuously make you symptomatic if you don’t change or wash the allergens away.
+Additionally, you may spread the allergens to other areas of your house if you do not change immediately.

 Take a Shower

-I mean this in the nicest way.
 Taking a bath or shower can help greatly with allergen removal from your body.
+All allergen-exposed hair and skin can trap dander, mold, pollen, and more.

 Keep Windows Closed

 Fresh air is the greatest when you are in your car or home.
-This fresh air can cause severe allergic reactions during peak allergy seasons.
-When your windows are open, the allergens are rolling in.
+But, this fresh air can cause severe allergic reactions during peak allergy seasons.
+When your windows are open, the allergens are rolling in, so keep the car and house windows closed as often as possible.

 Allergies That Can Cause Hearing Loss